 Visas are issued by Embassies of the Republic of Slovenia abroad.
 A visa must be applied for before the individual enters Slovenia.

 Fingerprints are required to obtain residence permit in Slovenia.
 The reason of visiting/staying in Slovenia must be proved by appropriate documents.
 Foreigners must have arranged health insurance covering the period of stay in Slovenia and suitable funds for living during their stay in Slovenia are required.

 In addition to Slovenia’s domestic arrangements that provide relief from international double taxation, Slovenia has also entered into double taxation treaties with more than 50 countries to prevent double taxation and allow co-operation between Slovenia and overseas tax authorities in enforcing their respective tax laws.

 There is a possibility that a permanent establishment (PE) could be created as a result of extended business travel, but this would be dependent on the type of services performed.

 Value Added Tax (VAT) is payable on all supplies of goods and services, affected by a taxable person within the territory of Slovenia, on intra-community acquisitions and importation of goods.
 The standard VAT rate is 22 percent and reduced VAT rate is 9.5 percent (applies to goods and services specifically listed in the law).

-In respect of transfer pricing Slovenia follows the Organisation for Economic Co-operation and Development (OECD) model.
+In respect of transfer pricing Slovenia follows the Organization for Economic Co-operation and Development (OECD) model.
 Transfer pricing implications could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction (depends also on the nature and complexity of the services performed).

 Slovenia has data privacy laws.

 Slovenia does not restrict the flow of Slovenian or foreign currency into or out of the country.
 However, certain reporting obligations are imposed to control tax evasion and money laundering.

-Non-deductible costs for assignees include contributions by an employer to pension plans not approved by the Slovenian Ministry of Labor and not registered with the Slovenian tax authorities.
+Non-deductible costs for assignees include contributions by the employer to pension plans not approved by the Slovenian Ministry of Labor and not registered with the Slovenian tax authorities.
 Such contributions shall be considered as a benefit in kind.